 CODA is for children, young people and their mothers who have experienced domestic violence.
 They provide a community based setting to share and talk about their experiences.

-- validation of the children’s experiences
+- Validation of the children’s experiences

-- safety planning
+- Safety planning

-- managing appropriate and inappropriate expressions of emotion
+- Appropriate versus inappropriate expressions of emotion

 CODA was evaluated by Middlesex University.
 Their final report can be found here.